Igor-Misic/Pixracer-examples/timer/README.md

-This example needs a [Cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) VScode plugin installed.
+This example needs a [Cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) VScode extension installed.

 In the time of writing this README, Cortex-debug version 0.1.21 doesn't support power over Black Magic Probe, so you will need to power it externally or you will need to install my version of [cortex-debug](https://drive.google.com/open?id=1hWkujxhpPnVRY6ZSCdt21FEAG5QkEQC9).